myzra/skinport_sniper/README.md

 ```
 [![Python](https://img.shields.io/badge/python-3.12.9-blue)](https://www.python.org/)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)
-# What the project does:
+# 🔍 What the project does:
 It listens to Skinport's WebSocket stream in real time and filters items based on user-defined criteria.
 When a matching item is found, a notification is sent via Discord.
 A dashboard built with FastAPI provides a web interface to configure filters and view live marketplace offer logs.

-## Features
+## ✨ Features
-- Web interface using FastAPI
+- 🌐 Web interface using FastAPI
-- Live monitoring via WebSocket
+- ⚡ Live monitoring via WebSocket
-- JSON-based filter configuration
+- 🧾 JSON-based filter configuration
-- Discord bot notifications
+- 🤖 Discord bot notifications
-- Real-time item tracking
+- 🕵️ Real-time item tracking
-- Filter management with persistent storage
+- 💾 Filter management with persistent storage

-# How to use it:
+# 🚀 How to use it:
-## Skinport Sniper Installation Guide
+## 🛠 Requirements
 > [!NOTE]
-> Requirements you need to run the project smoothly.
+> Make sure the following are installed on your system:

 - 🐍 Python 3.12.9
 - 🔧 Git